 - Sustain your effort with ongoing encouragement and celebrations, perhaps holding a weekly Polar Bear Hour dinner to reaffirm your commitment.

 - Invite others to join you!
 Give the gift of a power strip (with a note explaining why).
 Or gather with family and friends for a candlelight dinner centered around a discussion of local climate change policy—and how you can get involved.
 For information, start by searching your state government website and then look for a local climate change action group.

-- Finally, share photos or videos of your actions in PBI’s My Planet, My Part gallery.
+- Finally, share photos or videos of your actions on PBI’s Our Save Our Sea Ice Community Page.
 For example, you could highlight your candlelight dinner or share an image of a power strip in action in your home or office.